Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Detailed CGTC Algorithm

 \subsection{Far Region Coalition Formation}

-Our main objective of coalition formation is energy efficiency so the remaining energy plays a crucial role in selecting CHs.
-At the beginning of each round, nodes broadcast a \textit{CHN-INF} packet containing some information, including the residual energy ($E_{res}$), the number of neighbors (node degree, $D_n$), and the proximity to the BS ($d_{i,bs}$), within their \textit{coalition range ($R_c$)} and wait for a predefined time ($T_{c}$), which is a function of $R_c$.
-Having waited for $T_{c}$ and received the packets from neighbors, each node either selects itself as the CHN based on the highest residual energy or remains the ordinary node, noting that ties are randomly broken in the first round.
+Our main objective of coalition formation is energy efficiency so the remaining energy plays a crucial role in selecting head nodes.
+At the beginning of each round, all the nodes broadcast a \textit{CHN-INF} packet containing information about the residual energy ($E_{res}$), the number of neighbors (node degree, $N_d$), and the proximity to the BS ($d_{i,bs}$), within their \textit{coalition range ($R_c$)}.
+Then, they wait for a predefined time ($T_{c}$), which is a function of $R_c$ and node density.
+Having waited for $T_{c}$ and received the packets from neighbors, each node either selects itself as the CHN based on the highest residual energy or remains the ordinary node.
+Here the ties are randomly broken in the first round.

-When CHNs are elected, they select at most two other nodes in order to constitute their coalitions.
-CHNs select two nodes with the highest $D_n$ or smallest $d_{i,bs}$ as other head of each coalition.
+When CHNs are elected, they select one or two other nodes in order to constitute their coalitions.
+CHNs select two nodes with the highest $N_d$ and smallest $d_{i,bs}$, that are located within the $R_c$ of CHNs, as their Coalition Node degree Ally (CNA) and Coalition Distance Ally (CDA), respectively.
 To do so, the CHN unicasts a \textit{CH-REC} packet to potential CHs.
 The condition for cooperation is that the initial cost of the CHN should be reduced.
-In other words, if there is a node, e.g. A, in the $R_c$ of the CHN, it cooperates with A if $\phi_{CHN} + \phi_A < c(\{CHN\})$, where $c(\{CHN\})$ is the cost of coalition when $\pazocal{S}=\{CHN\}$ and is computed by Eq.~\eqref{eq:region-cost}.
-Note that each node computes its share by Eq.~\eqref{eq:shapley-value}.
+In other words, if there is a node, e.g. A, within the $R_c$ of the CHN, the CHN cooperates with A if $\phi_{CHN} + \phi_A < \pazocal{C}(\{CHN\})$, where $\pazocal{C}(\{CHN\})$ is the cost of coalition when $\pazocal{S}=\{CHN\}$ and is computed using Eq.~\eqref{eq:region-cost}.
+Note that each node computes its share using Eq.~\eqref{eq:shapley-value}.
 Therefore, the final successful coalition in this example has three CHs, i.e., $\pazocal{S}=\{CHN, A, B\}$ (see Fig.~\ref{fig:tracking}).

-Elected as CHs, head nodes broadcast an advertisement message \textit{CH-ADV} within their $R_c$ and invite ordinary nodes to become their coalition members.
-On receiving this message, each non-head node sends a \textit{JOIN-REQ} message to the nearest head node based on RSSI.
-After this, CHs establish a TDMA protocol and send time schedules to their members.
+Elected as CHs, head nodes broadcast an advertisement message \textit{CH-ADV} within their $R_t$ and invite ordinary nodes to become their coalition members.
+The reason why CHs broadcast \textit{CH-ADV} within their $R_t$ instead of $R_c$ is that they can use this message to find next-hops in the routing process, which is described in the balance of this subsection.
+On receiving this message, each non-head node sends a \textit{JOIN-REQ} message to the nearest head node based on Received Signal Strength Indicator (RSSI)~\cite{Heinzelman2002}.
+Then, CHs establish a Time Division Multiple Access (TDMA) protocol and send time schedules to their members.